andrewarifin/MiniJavaCompiler/README.md

-# MiniJavaCompiler
+This is the codes for MiniJava Compiler

-This is the MiniJava compiler that compile MiniJava to MIPS
+For information in detail, please go to: http://cs.ucla.edu/classes/spring11/cs132/kannan/index.html